open-AIMS/Coral-recovery-manuscript/README.md

 provided herein.

-All of the data sources provided in this repository are also provided in the associated dryad page (**link**).
+All of the data sources provided in this repository are also provided in the associated Zenodo / Dryad page (**link**).
 If wishing to run code in this repository, you should move the files into position after cloning a local copy of this repository.

-In the following tree, items surrounded by underscores are not available in this repo.
-Further, items surrounded by asterisks are only available via dyrad due to their large size.
+In the following tree, items surrounded by underscores are not available in this repository.
+Further, items surrounded by asterisks are only available via Dyrad due to their large size.

 ```
 /root